churli/programming-of-supercomputers/README.md

 # programming-of-supercomputers
 Reports and data for the course Programming of Supercomputers at TUM (WiSe18).

+## How to add material to the repository
+Please DO NOT add output files to the repository!
+To make sure you are not doing that by mistake, you can simply run a `make clean` (more info below!) from within a report subfolder, in this way all output will be deleted.

 ## How to start a new report
 If you have to start worksheet number 1, just run the following command (within the repo base folder):
 ```